utkarshx99-zz/EF-Translator/README.md

 # EF-Translator
-A Simple English-French Translator (One Way Translator Only) Created Using Angular 8
+A Simple English-French Translator (One Way Translator Only) Created Using Angular 9

-Created As Course Intro Project For Angula.
+Created As Course Intro Project For Angular.
 Changes are welcomed

 Future Updates May Come